Alpine A210

-The Alpine A210 was a sports car prototype manufactured by Alpine that competed in sports car racing from 1966 to 1969.
+The Alpine A210 is a sports car prototype manufactured by Alpine that competed in sports car racing from 1966 to 1969.
 The car is derived from the M series prototypes (M63, M64, and M65) introduced by the company in the early 1960s and powered by Gordini-tuned Renault engines with small displacements.
 In 1967, a short-lived V8-powered version of the A210, named as A211, was introduced.
 A major redesign of the A211, the A220, was unveiled the following year.
 As a consequence of the poor racing results for the two redesigns, Alpine withdrew from sports car racing all of 1970 to 1973, returning for the 1974 European 2 Liter Sports Car Championship with the Alpine A441, finally achieving the overall win at the 1978 24 Hours of Le Mans with the Renault Alpine A442.